 What you’re looking for here, is a staircase leading underground.
 The good news is that it’s not hidden, the bad news is that it’s well defended.
 In the underground room, you will find two enemies that have both dangerous ranged attacks, and are equally as much of a threat in melee combat.
 Defeating them will allow you to proceed through the room and access the room with a chest containing the Winged Scythe.

+Climb up the ruined piece of tower due southwest of the ruins to find the a loot beetle that drops the Divine Fortification incantation.
 West of the Tombsward Ruins you can find another optional boss, trapped in the Weeping Evergoal: Ancient Hero of Zamor.

 When you come out of the dungeon, head to another nearby church: the Fourth Church of Marika.